• Skip to primary navigation

 • Dry shrimp off with a paper towel, then add one tablespoon of Cajun seasoning to the shrimp.
 Let the shrimp marinate for at least 15 to 30 minutes if you can.

-• Slice your andouille sausage, and brown them in a pan that you have lightly sprayed with baking spray.
+• Brown your andouille sausage in a pan that you have lightly sprayed with cooking oil.
+Remove the sausage from the pan.

 • Now start cooking your grits.
 First get the water to a boil, and then add the grits and chicken bouillon.
 Cook your grits per the grit’s package instructions.